The Grow Awards 2025 🏆

 All_our_small_plants

-All_our_small_plantsanswered grow question 16 hours ago
+All_our_small_plantsanswered grow question a month ago

 Sieht normal und gesund aus.
 Wenn du merkst das er länger wird must du das Licht näher machen oder sie intensität etwas verstärken.
 Sonst sieht sie top aus viel erfolg